TUDelft-books/CSBB-textbook/book/Quarter2/Week2_1.md

 joining a new lab can greatly improve your effectiveness when joining a lab.

-## Key concepts
+### Key Concepts

-What are the different roles in a research group?
+- What are the different roles in a research group?

-What are the strengths and weaknesses in this structure?
+- What are the strengths and weaknesses in this structure?

-What are the assumptions?
+- What are the assumptions?

-What are the needs of the various group members?
+- What are the needs of the various group members?

-## Relevant learning goals
+### Relevant Learning Goals

-Research Process
+- Research Process

-Career planning
+- Career planning

-# Workshop: New Groups, New Projects
+## Workshop: New Groups, New Projects
 A guided discussion on the projects and modifying teams.
 Teams must stay about equal size but students will decide who can best work on which project based on skills, desires and aptitudes with an overall goal of